Advertiser Disclosure

 1. One-way itineraries are allowed.

-2. Itineraries cannot backtrack to the point of origin in order to continue onwards to a final destination.
+2. Itineraries cannot backtrack to the point of origin to continue onwards to a final destination.

-3. Itineraries cannot backtrack to the country of origin in order to continue onwards to a final destination.
+3. Itineraries cannot backtrack to the country of origin to continue onwards to a final destination.

-4. Departure and arrival cities may be different but must be in the same country.
+4. Departure and arrival cities may differ, but they must be in the same country.

 5. You’re allowed a total of 6 segments, excluding an open-jaw.